mk12/sicp/notes/notes.md

 #### The stream implementation in action

-> In general, we can think of delayed evaluation as "demand-drive" programming, we herby each stage in the stream process is activated only enough to satisfy the next stage.
+> In general, we can think of delayed evaluation as "demand-driven" programming, we herby each stage in the stream process is activated only enough to satisfy the next stage.
 (438)

 #### Implementing `delay` and `force`